 2. Bastione di Saint Remy

 Located in Piazza Costituzione, Bastione Saint Remy is considered the symbol of Cagliari and one of its most emblematic landmarks.
-The stronghold, named after the first Piedmont viceroy, was built in white limestone on top of the medieval defensive barriers at the end of the 19th century, when Cagliari ceased to be a military fortress and the defense walls could be pulled down.
+The stronghold, named after the first Piedmont viceroy, was built in white limestone on top of the medieval defensive barriers at the end of the 19th century when Cagliari ceased to be a military fortress and the defence walls could be pulled down.

 The sight from Piazza Costituzione is a double staircase surmounted by a large, imposing arch.
 The Bastione has been closed now for years for renovation work.
 Now the works have been completed and everyone is expecting the Bastione to be reopened soon.
 Once it’s open, you can go up the stairs to reach the top and have a walk in the vast terrace to enjoy a beautiful view.
 If you feel tired, you can use the lift working 24/7 and free of charge that is about 100 meters further up along Viale Regina Elena.

-If you are on a date, you really don’t want to miss the romantic sunset before getting to dinner either in the area or in the Marina neighborhood where in summer restaurants place their table outside and the streets are a feast of colors, flavors and intoxicating scents.
+If you are on a date, you really don’t want to miss the romantic sunset before getting to dinner either in the area or in the Marina neighbourhood where in summer restaurants place their table outside and the streets are a feast of colours, flavours, and intoxicating scents.

 3. Santa Maria Cathedral, Cagliari Cathedral

-The Cattedrale di Santa Maria or Cagliari Cathedral is definitely one of the top things to do in Cagliari.
+The Cattedrale di Santa Maria or Cagliari Cathedral is definitely one of the most important places to see in Cagliari.
 The city’s main Catholic cathedral, this old church lies on top of Castello quarter and overlooks a stunning view.
 Named after Santa Maria (the Holy Mary), the saint patron of the cathedral is Santa Cecilia, Roman martyr.

 Imposing both outside and inside, during your visit do devote some time to the crypt of Cagliari Cathedral, finely decorated with a ceiling embellished by an alternation of diamond-shaped and flower-shaped stone roses, it also preserves the graves of two members of former Italian royal family the Savoia.